 Ladders are extremely helpful for many around-the-house projects so long as you’re using the appropriate one for the task.
 Also, be sure to inspect for any potential hazard and follow safety precautions when climbing them.

+What is a wrench?
 A wrench is a handy tool used for loosening or tightening objects much like a set of pliers.
 You’ll come across different types of wrenches for a wide range of home improvement projects.
 There are all-purpose models and those that serve specific purposes.

 They also vary in the measurement standards used, types of material, and sizes.
 When it comes to wrenches, the most important factor is the size to ensure proper fit.